 A general rule to discourage all these animals is to never feed them and don’t leave food lying about in or around huts.
 And take all your rubbish with you too.

 Now we come to another type of animal, insects.
-Mosquitoes don’t seem to be very common along the South Island TA, but sandflies, known as blackflies in other countries, sure are.
+Mosquitoes don’t seem to be too common along the TA (especially in the South Island), but sandflies, known as blackflies in other countries, sure are.
 Captain Cook recorded the first European encounter with the insect in 1773 and he gave a good account of their troublesome nature: ‘The most mischievous animal here is the small black sandfly which are exceeding numerous … wherever they light they cause a swelling and such intolerable itching that it is not possible to refrain from scratching and at last ends in ulcers like the small Pox.’

 These tiny biting insects typically hang about areas where there is water, including huts.
-They prefer to stay out of sunlight too, and while they are at their worst at dusk, they do stop biting once it is dark.
+They prefer to stay out of sunlight and the wind too, and while they are at their worst at dusk, they do stop biting once it is dark (though mosquitos may take over for the night shift).
 You may never notice them while you are walking, but within moments of stopping for a rest under a nice shady tree by a stream you can be engulfed.
 They apparently detect you from the carbon dioxide you exhale.
 Some of the most attractive resting or camping spots are simply ruined by sandflies.
 Repellent can be worth carrying, but has to be spread on every patch of skin you want to protect and only lasts an hour or so.
 Long clothing is a better way to avoid being bitten.
 Some say that they are less attracted to light-coloured clothes.
 But sandflies are rarely so severe that a head net is needed, especially as they seem to go for the feet, legs, hands and arms first.

 The introduced common and German wasps are present in large numbers on sections of the TA in Nelson-Marlborough.
 Sometimes the air is filled with the persistent background sound of their buzzing.
 They are typically associated with beech forests, where they feed on the honeydew secreted by sap-sucking insects.
 (You will see the lower parts of beech trees covered in black, sooty stuff – this is a fungus that grows on the honeydew that has run down the branches and tree trunks.)
 You are not likely to get stung by the wasps, but Landcare Research offers this as a caution if you are: “For most people, a sting means initial pain followed by localised swelling and itching.
 However, 2‒3% of the general population may be at risk of systemic hypersensitivity reactions to insect stings.
 Hypersensitivity reactions range from large localised swelling to sudden death from anaphylaxis.
 You can be stung several times and think that you are not allergic, but the next sting may result in anaphylaxis. …Studies have shown that about 10% of people stung more than once become allergic to wasp venom.”
 If you think you could be susceptible to an adverse reaction the Landcare web page offers some medical information on treatment.